 The Assisted Decision-Making (Capacity) Act 2015 provides laws to support decision-making by adults who have difficulty in making decisions without help.
 The Act also provides a statutory framework for Advance Healthcare Directives.
-The Act has not yet been commenced to bring it into effect in these areas.

 In general, children aged 16 or over may themselves give consent to surgical, medical or dental procedures, without requiring the consent of their parents or guardians.
 This is provided for in the Non-Fatal Offences Against the Person Act 1997.